 The amount budgeted by a taxing district may not result in a tax levy exceeding levy limitations established by statute.
 Levy limitations for political subdivisions are summarized in the schedule of levy limitations prepared biennially by the Tax Commissioner's office.
 Since 1981 the Legislative Assembly has provided optional authority to levy taxes with a maximum amount determined by comparison with a base year levy in dollars.
 This method is an alternative to the use of statutorily established mill levy limitations.
 From 1981 through 1996, percentage increases were allowed by law over the base year levy in dollars.
-The compounding of these increases allowed taxing districts to increase levies beyond the amount they would be able to levy under mill levy limitations.
-For taxable years after 1996, taxing districts may use the optional method to levy up to the amount levied in dollars in the base year without a percentage increase.
+The compounding of these increases allowed taxing districts to increase levies beyond the amount they would be able to levy under mill levy For taxable years after 1996, taxing limitations. districts may use the optional method to levy up to the amount levied in dollars in the base year without a percentage increase.
+The most significant difference between the two kinds of levy limits is that under mill levy limits a taxing district gains additional dollars of levy authority from new taxable property and increased assessed values of existing property, while under limits based on dollars levied in prior years only new taxable property increases dollars of levy authority.

 To determine the mill rate for a taxing district, the county auditor determines whether the amount levied is within statutory levy limitations and, if it is, the county auditor divides the total property taxes to be collected for the taxing district by the taxing district's total taxable valuation.
 This generates a percentage that is the mill rate for the district.
+This percentage or mill rate is applied to the taxable valuation of property to determine the owner's property tax due to the taxing district.